radcamp/radcamp.github.io/Kigali2023/vm-technical-configuration.md

 conda install -c conda-forge -c bioconda --file ~/src/feems/requirements.txt

 # Install h5py so we can pull the data out of the ipyrad snps.hdf5 file
+# and notebook so we can actually run jupyter notebook server
-conda install -c conda-forge h5py -y
+conda install -c conda-forge h5py notebook -y

 # Install feems in developer mode
 pip install -e ~/src/feems/